openedx/docs.openedx.org/source/educators/migration_wip/9_video/video_process_overview.rst

 .. only:: Open_edX

-  2. The course team :ref:`uploads the videos <Upload a Video>` to the third party hosting service.
+  2. The course team uploads the videos to the third party hosting service.

-3. The course team :ref:`creates video components <Add a Video to a Course>` and adds the video location to the components.
+3. The course team :ref:`creates video components <Adding a Video to a Course>` and adds the video location to the components.

 #.
-The course team :ref:`uploads transcripts <Add a Transcript>` in
+The course team :doc:`prepare_video/obtain_transcript` in
    the video component.